-What is a Building Permit What is a building permit?
+What is a building permit?
 Building permits are an official authorization issued by a local government department that allows you or your contractor to progress with a new construction or re-modeling project on your property.
 It is designed to guarantee that the project plans adhere with local criteria for land use, construction, and zoning.
 These criteria are intended to guarantee the safety of present and future owners and/ or occupants and to provide enforcement of zoning and land-use guidelines.

 Particular issues that the building permit process might address comprise of structural integrity of the framework, sanitation, water, zoning, and sewer lines, electrical service and fire protection.